 Come New Year's Day we're all determined to stick to our newly-made resolutions.
 Many of us enter the new year with a goal to better ourselves, whether it be the way we look, our inner selves or simply our lifestyle.
-However it's hard to stick to new years resolutions, so this month we take a look at the best places to go for natural healing, inner wellness and cosmetic surgery - helping you to kick start your year into one of health and happiness.
+This month we take a look at the best places to go for natural healing, inner wellness and cosmetic surgery - so that the new year can welcome a new you.

 The Dead Sea - Israel